openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 - `OpenVINO Runtime CPU plugin source files <https://github.com/openvinotoolkit/openvino/tree/master/src/plugins/intel_cpu/>`__.

 .. note::

    The scope of the CPU plugin features and optimizations on Arm® may differ from Intel® x86-64.
-If the limitation is not mentioned explicitly, the feature is supported for all CPU architectures.
+If the limitation is not mentioned explicitly, the feature is supported for all CPU architectures. **CPU inference on ARM64 is not supported for Windows.**

 Device Name
 ###########################################################

 The ``CPU`` device name is used for the CPU plugin.
 Even though there can be more than one physical socket on a platform, only one device of this kind is listed by OpenVINO.
 On multi-socket platforms, load balancing and memory usage distribution between NUMA nodes are handled automatically.
 In order to use CPU for inference, the device name should be passed to the ``ov::Core::compile_model()`` method:

 .. tab-set::